Software-Engineering-Folks/slash/INSTALL.md

-# Installation Guide for Slash
+# Installation Guide for Slash [Maybe add how to make MongoDB cluster info and how to get credentials for Google OAuth]

 Welcome to the installation guide for **Slash**.
 Follow these steps to set up the environment and run the application.